summermengarelli/gathering-data-web/sections/SWAPI.md

 At its core, whenever we make any request to an API, we are performing a Hypertext Transfer Protocol (HTTP) request method: making a call to a web address and asking it permission to do something, like **POST** new information to the location or **DELETE** an item stored there.
 Most frequently, we are wanting to (and only have permission to!) **GET** information from the location.
 In our earlier example of the art museum API, when you make an API request to "Please give me the artist name, date of creation, genre, filename, and download link for all paintings made in France between 1860 and 1890," you are making a GET request.

 Perhaps the simplest way to make a request to a public API is to use your web browser.
 This requires you to correctly construct a web address that corresponds to what you want to receive from the API.
-If the information provided by the API is metadata (for example, that information about the 19th century paintings), it may show up in your browser as XML or JSON, both formats for storing structured data.
+Typically, you will figure out how to construct this address by looking into the API's documentation.
+If the data returned by the API after a success request is metadata (for example, that information about the 19th century paintings), it may show up in your browser as XML or JSON, both formats for storing structured data.
 Before we look at an API in-browser, let's use a test environment to get a sense of what JSON looks like.

 ## The Star Wars API